Skip to main content

 Small tin of sterile dressings

 “Once a week the nursing bag was emptied of all its contents.
-The bottles and jars were replenished, the lining changed, the outside of the bag buffed with black Cheery Blossom Boot Polish until it shone.
+The bottles and jars were replenished, the lining changed, the outside of the bag buffed with black Cherry Blossom Boot Polish until it shone.

 “The ballet came to Brighton for a week before it went to London.
 Three of us decided we would take the risk and hoped that we should not be missed at supper.
 We met at the theatre about a quarter to seven – still carrying our black bags; there had not been time to take them back to the Nurses’ Home.
 Once we were seated, we put the bags under the seat, between our feet.
 One of us had borrowed a key, so that solved one problem.
 We never knew how the Superintendent had heard about our escapade, but one by one we were summoned to the office for the ‘telling off’ of a lifetime!
 It was bad enough missing supper, but to have put our nursing bags under our seats ‘in a theatre’ was unforgivable!